Bachelor of Science in Electronics Engineering Technology

 Skills in the Mechatronics field can be applied in various areas including maintenance and repair, installation, quality assurance, and research and development.

-In 2.5 years, through our year-round schedule, you can earn a Bachelor of Science Degree in Electronics Engineering Technology with a concentration in Mechatronics.
+You can earn a Bachelor of Science Degree in Electronics Engineering Technology with a concentration in Mechatronics in as little as 2.5 years.

 - Program Description